-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Rob Gifford has the story from Shanghai.

-One of the conditions of his bail is not to talk to the press.
+ROB GIFFORD: One of the conditions of his bail is not to talk to the press.
 But before Ai WeiWei arrived at his home tonight, his mother, Gao Ying, spoke briefly to NPR.

-Ms. GAO YING: (Through Translator) Just now, about 10 minutes ago, they called and told us that Xinhua News Agency has an article saying WeiWei is out on bail.
+GAO YING: (Through Translator) Just now, about 10 minutes ago, they called and told us that Xinhua News Agency has an article saying WeiWei is out on bail.
 But I haven't seen WeiWei yet.
 He hasn't come home yet.
 The specifics I don't know, but I think we'll keep waiting.

-China watcher Jeffrey Wasserstrom, of the University of California at Irvine, says that Ai WeiWei was certainly the most prominent of the many artists, human rights lawyers and Christian activists to be detained.
+GIFFORD: China watcher Jeffrey Wasserstrom, of the University of California at Irvine, says that Ai WeiWei was certainly the most prominent of the many artists, human rights lawyers and Christian activists to be detained.

-Jeffrey Wasserstrom says Chinese politics are so opaque that it's extremely hard to know the reasons that anything happens.
+GIFFORD: Jeffrey Wasserstrom says Chinese politics are so opaque that it's extremely hard to know the reasons that anything happens.

-Prof. WASSERSTROM: Of course, there's a desire for news coverage of China to be more upbeat at the moment, as the big celebration of the party's 90th birthday is coming up on July 1st.
+WASSERSTROM: Of course, there's a desire for news coverage of China to be more upbeat at the moment, as the big celebration of the party's 90th birthday is coming up on July 1st.
 But I think it's foolish to assume that these kinds of moves are too rational.

-Rob Gifford, NPR News, Shanghai.
+GIFFORD: Rob Gifford, NPR News, Shanghai.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.